Ashley Resch Shows Off Hourglass Figure In Gray Bikini For Hot New Photo

 Ashley Resch showed off her hourglass figure to her 913,000 Instagram fans on Monday, June 8, with her most recent post.
-The Canadian stunner took to the popular social media platform to post a snapshot of herself clad in a skimpy bikini that left little to the imagination.
+The Canadian stunner took to the popular social media platform to post a snapshot of herself clad in a skimpy bikini.

-The picture, which can be seen at this link to her Instagram account, captured Resch striking a seductive pose while on a beach.
-She stood next to a large rock formation while the ocean featured in the background.
+The picture, which can be seen at this link to her Instagram account, featured Resch striking a seductive pose while on a beach.
+She stood next to a large rock formation with the ocean prominently in the background.
 She faced the photographer with her left leg propped forward and both arms by her neck.
-Resch glanced at the camera with focused eyes as she allowed her lips to hang slightly open.
+She glanced at the camera with focused eyes, allowing her lips to hang slightly open.
 The picture was taken by Nando Pro in Malibu, California, according to the tags.

-Resch rocked a two-piece bathing sun in a light gray shade.
+Resch rocked a two-piece bathing suit in a light gray shade.
 It included a top with a delicately twisted front.
 It was made of a thin fabric that clung to her chest, outlining what appeared to be nipple piercings.
-She also wore one of the triangles dangerously low, making the picture NSFW.
+She also wore one of the triangles dangerously low.

-On her lower body, she had on a pair of matching bikini bottoms that featured a U-shaped waistband.
+On her lower body, Resch wore a pair of matching bikini bottoms that featured a U-shaped waistband.
 She wore the bands pulled way high on her sides, exposing her strong hips and enhancing her itty-bitty waist.
-The low front allowed her to show off her tight lower stomach.
-Resch’s bikini was from Boutine, a Los Angeles-based swimsuit line, as per another tag.
+The low front allowed her to show off her lower stomach.
+Her bikini was from Boutine, a Los Angeles-based swimsuit line, per another tag.

-Over her top, Resch had on a crop top blue navy cardigan with beige and maroon details along the sleeves.
+Over her top, Resch had on a cropped navy blue cardigan with beige and maroon details along the sleeves.
 She wore her blond hair parted on the side and styled in large waves that fell onto her shoulders.

 In the caption, Resch indicated that this shot was a throwback, as she expressed her desire to be taken back to this moment.
-The post proved to be a quick success with Resch’s fans.
-In just two hours, it attracted more than 14,500 likes and upwards of 200 comments.
-Instagram users flocked to the comments section to share their reactions to her picture, complementing her on her beauty and style.
+The post proved to be a quick success with her fans.
+In just two hours, it attracted more than 14,500 likes and upward of 200 comments.
+Instagram users flocked to the comments section to share their reactions to her picture, complimenting her on her beauty and style.

 “Dude I LOVE this,” one of her fans raved.